-A friend is traveling overseas on business soon.
-It would be fun to tag along, even though I've been there quite a bit.
-Though it would have been interesting to have been up in Devon in England in time for Christmas, as a local article on the local Woolacombe Bay Hotel said their three night Christmas break included "a packed program of entertainment, a Crèche , excellent cuisine and a visit from Satan."
+Though it would have been interesting to have been up in Devon in England in time for Christmas, as a local article on the local Woolacombe Bay Hotel said their three-night Christmas break included "a packed program of entertainment, a Crèche, excellent cuisine and a visit from Satan."
 (Do you find a burning coal on your pillow instead of a mint?)

-Though I do miss Barkley when I travel.
-Like all labs, Barkley is bred to hunt so when he gets bored sitting next to me when I write, he's turning his keen seek-and-destroy instincts, not on pheasants, but on dishtowels.
-If the edge of one nears the end of the counter he grabs it like a relay runner taking the baton and runs off with his prey.
-If I'm tired, I will sacrifice those small pieces of fabric to his primal urges til he tires of carrying them around unharmed and curls up to sleep.
+Although it was almost all for work, I always missed Barkley when I traveled.
+Like all labs, Barkley was bred to hunt so when he got bored sitting next to me when I wrote, he would turn his keen seek-and-destroy instincts, not on pheasants, but on dishtowels.
+If the edge of one nears the end of the counter he grabbed it like a relay runner taking the baton and ran off with his prey.
+If I was tired, I would sacrifice those small pieces of fabric to his primal urges til he tired of carrying them around unharmed and curled up to sleep.

-Tonight, I sorted out some photos from my last trip overseas and downloaded them to my back up hard drive.
-The older I get, the more I enjoy these nights at my home, or with my best friend, but the photos brought back memories of all the travel I've done in my career.
+Tonight, Barkley, not long gone, and Abby the rescue Lab snoring on the futon, I sorted out some photos from my last trip overseas and downloaded them to my back up hard drive.
+The older I get, the more I enjoy these nights at my home, but the photos brought back memories of all the travel I've done in my career.
 By choice or not, it was part of the job, even though it included days I woke up not knowing what country I was in, or cellophane wrapped airport food that was carbon dated for freshness.

 But there is something about traveling far away, where the words that roll off the tongue carry a lilt of past lives.
 Where you are looking at things that have been in view for hundreds and hundreds of years.
 You look through new, but ancient eyes.
 It pushes your boundaries.